chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

    * Use server-side encryption on this bucket.

    * Enable [Object Lock](https://docs.aws.amazon.com/AmazonS3/latest/userguide/object-lock.html)
-     on that bucket, to ensure that an intruder can't delete the trails that show their activity.
+     on that bucket, to ensure that an intruder can't delete the events that show their activity.
-     Note that there are two types of Object Lock, and the "governance mode" locks can be overridden.
+     When you turn on object lock, you need to pick a retention mode and period.
+I recommend 90 days for the retention period, and "compliance" mode for the retention type.

-     To ensure that an attacker cannot delete CloudTrail logs, you need to use a "legal hold," which does not permit _any_ deletion of an object within its retention period (as such, you may want to limit the retention period, especially if this is the first time that you've set up CloudTrail).
+     **Beware:** compliance mode means that you _can not delete the object_ until the retention period expires.
+This is good from a security perspective, but bad from a cost perspective if you pick an over-long period.

    * Create a cross-region trail.
 By default, CloudTrail only records events from the _current_ region.
      You want to capture _all_ of the events for your account.